A TensorFlow Simulation Framework for Scientific Computing of Fluid Flows on Tensor Processing Units: Results

 To quantify the convergence with respect to the mesh resolution, we compute the $L_2$-error norm of the velocity as:

 where $\boldsymbol{u}_{\text{analyt}}$ corresponds to the analytic solution in~\cref{EQ_2D_TGV}. \Cref{FIG_2DTGV_L2_NORM} shows the rate of convergence for the velocity norm as a function of mesh resolution.
-It can be seen that, depending on the temporal resolution, a convergence rate between second-order and third-order is observed.
-Furthermore, it can be seen that with reduced CFL-number, the contribution by the round-off errors increases, which is manifested by the increasing error for $N>512$ at $\text{CFL}=0.1$.
+It can be seen that, depending on the temporal resolution, a convergence rate between second order and third order is observed.
+Furthermore, it can be seen that with reduced CFL number, the contribution by the round-off errors increases, which is manifested by the increasing error for $N>512$ at $\text{CFL}=0.1$.
 These results are consistent with the analysis presented in~\cref{SEC_SINGLE_PRECISION_ARITH}, demonstrating that the criterion of~\cref{EQ_ERROR_ANALYTIC_ESTIMATE} provides a useful estimate for determining the resolution limits in order to mitigate round-off error.